argilla-io/argilla/docs/_source/getting_started/installation/deployments/huggingface-spaces.md

 dataset.add_records(records)
 ```

 Congrats!
-You now have a dataset available from the Argilla UI to start browsing and labeling.
+You now have a dataset available in Argilla to start browsing and labeling.

 As a next step, you can check the [Argilla Tutorials](/tutorials_and_integrations/tutorials/tutorials.md) section.
 All the tutorials can be run using Colab or local Jupyter Notebooks, so you can start building datasets with Argilla and Spaces!